Professor of Physics

 - If the new physics is the existence of "extra" spatial dimensions, can we distinguish this from Supersymmetry?
 Many of the phenomena will look rather similar, especially in LHC data.
 Will our initially very limited view up the Kaluza-Klein towers allow us to count the number of extra dimensions or measure their size, even roughly?
 What is the dark matter candidate in this case?
 What symmetry keeps it from decaying, and can we see evidence for this symmetry?

 These questions are just some of the many that one could pursue.
-They attract me both because of their close connection to cosmology and the unresolved identity of Dark Matter (which plays such a crucial role in the evolution of the universe), and because of their access -- their experimental access -- to the staggeringly fundamental question of what spacetime actually is, and how many dimensions (of what type!) there are in the universe we inhabit.
+They attract me both because of their close connection to cosmology and the unresolved identity of dark matter (which plays such a crucial role in the evolution of the universe), and because of their access -- their experimental access -- to the staggeringly fundamental question of what spacetime actually is, and how many dimensions (of what type!) there are in the universe we inhabit.
+And what else might be inhabiting this strange place.

 As a starting point in this vast landscape of questions and unknowns, I began working on the problem of mass determination of New Physics particles produced under conditions where incomplete information severely complicates the problem of mass measurement.
-Two graduate students, Nic Eggert and Nathan Mirman, and two undergraduates, Ben Nachman and Adam Dishaw have carried on these studies.
-We are
+Two graduate students, Nic Eggert and Nathan Mirman, and two undergraduates, Ben Nachman and Adam Dishaw have carried on these studies, using the top quark as a test bench.
+We are now extending the studies with increased focus on the top quark itself, and new help from graduate student Shao Min Tan.
+Four undergraduates are or have been engaged in these programs: Caroline Aust, Jared Claypoole, Xiaoyue (Mandy) Guo, and Yimin Wang.